rubensworks/article-privacy-decentralized/content/framework.md

 Using the summaries of these files, third-party aggregators can create _combined summaries_.
-Since the separate summaries are privacy-preserving, the combined summaries will also be privacy-preserving, which means that third-party aggregators will not be able to know the actual contents of the data, and they should therefore not necessarily be trusted parties.
+Since the separate summaries are privacy-preserving, the combined summaries will also be privacy-preserving, which means that third-party aggregators will not be able to know the actual contents of the data, and they need not necessarily be trusted parties.
 Next to exposing the combined summary, and aggregator should also maintain and expose the list of sources it aggregates over.
 In our example we consider one aggregator, but in practise multiple aggregators can exist with different ranges.